-3.7.2 DO file
+4.8.2 DO file

-- Use automatic DO file Select if you want the Project Manager to automatically create a DO file that will enable you to simulate your design. - Simulation Run Time Specify how long the simulation should run.
-If the value is 0, or if the field is empty, there will not be a run command included in the run.do file.

-- Testbench module name Specify the name of your testbench entity name.
-Default is "testbench," the value used by WaveFormer Pro. - Top Level instance name Default is <top_0>, the value used by WaveFormer Pro.
-The Project Manager replaces <top> with the actual top level macro when you run simulation(presynth/postsynth/postlayout). - Generate VCD file Click the checkbox to generate a VCD file. - VCD file name Specifies the name of your generated VCD file.
-The default is power.vcd; click power.vcd and type to change the name. - · User defined DO file Enter the DO file name or click the browse button to navigate to it. - DO command parameters Text in this field is added to the DO command.
+- Use automatic DO file Select whether you want the Project Manager to automatically create a DO file that will enable you to simulate your design. - Simulation Run Time Specify how long the simulation should run.
+If the value is 0, or if the field is empty, there will not be a run command included in the run.do file. - Testbench module name Specify the name of your testbench entity name.
+Default is "testbench," the value used by WaveFormer Pro. - Top Level instance name Default is <top\0>, the value used by WaveFormer Pro.
+The Project Manager replaces <top> with the actual top level macro when you run simulation(presynth/postsynth/postlayout). - Generate VCD file Click the check box to generate a VCD file. - VCD file name Specifies the name of your generated VCD file.
+The default is power.vcd; click power.vcd and type to change the name. - User defined DO file Enter the DO file name or click the browse button to navigate to it. - DO command parameters - Text in this field is added to the DO command.

-3.7.3 Waveforms
+4.8.3 Waveforms

-- Include DO file Including a DO file enables you to customize the set of signal waveforms that will be displayed in ModelSim. - Display waveforms for - You can display signal waveforms for either the top-level testbench or for the design under test.
-If you select top-level testbench then Project Manager outputs the line 'addwave /testbench/' in the DO file run.do.
-If you select DUT then Project Manager outputs the line 'add wave /testbench/DUT/' in the run.do file. - Log all signals in the design Saves and logs all signals during simulation.
+- Include DO file Including a DO file enables you to customize the set of signal waveforms that will be displayed in ModelSim. - Display waveforms for You can display signal waveforms for either the top-level testbench or for the design under test.
+If you select top-level testbench then Project Manager outputs the line 'addwave /testbench/\' in the DO file run.do.
+If you select DUT then Project Manager outputs the line 'add wave

+/testbench/DUT/\' in the run.do file.

+• Log all signals in the design - Saves and logs all signals during simulation.

-3.7.4 Vsim Commands
+4.8.4 Vsim Commands

-- Post-layout simulation only: - SDF timing delays Select Minimum (Min), Typical (Typ), or Maximum (Max) timing delays in the backannotated SDF file. - Disable Pulse Filtering during SDF-based Simulations When the check box is enabled the +pulse_int_e/1 +pulse_int_r/1 +transport_int_delays switch is included with the vsim command for post-layout simulations; the checkbox is disabled by default. - Resolution The default is family specific (review the dialog box for your default setting), but you can customize it to fit your needs.
+- Post-layout simulation only: - SDF timing delays - Select Minimum (Min), Typical (Typ), or Maximum (Max) timing delays in the backannotated SDF file. - Disable Pulse Filtering during SDF-based Simulations When the check box is enabled the +pulse\int\e/1 +pulse\int\r/1 +transport\int\delays switch is included with the vsim command for post-layout simulations; the check box is disabled by default. - Resolution The default is family-specific (review the dialog box for your default setting), but you can customize it to fit your needs.
 Some custom simulation resolutions may not work with your simulation library.
-Consult your simulation help for more information on how to work with your simulation library and detect infinite zero-delay loops caused by high resolution values.
+For more information about how to work with your simulation library and detect infinite zero-delay loops caused by high resolution values, see your simulation help.